scheme-requests-for-implementation/srfi-126/srfi-126.md

 External representation cannot be implemented by portable library code.

-A sample implementation for GNU Guile is included in the source control repository under `srfi/srfi-126.scm`.
+A sample implementation for GNU Guile is included in the version control repository under `srfi/srfi-126.scm`.
 It installs external representation support into the Guile runtime when the library is loaded (without `quasiquote` integration), and supports all types of